This notebook shortly explains how to use Quandary through the python interface.¶

 #

-# Example usage of Quandary to optimize for a SWAP 02 gate.
+# Example usage of Quandary to optimize for pulses that realize a SWAP 02 gate to swap the 0-th and 2nd qubit state of a 3-level qudit.

-# Define the number of qubits and states per qubit.
+# Define the number modelled energy levels per qubit.
 Here: One qudit modelled with 3 essential levels and one extra guard level

 unitary = [[0,0,1],[0,1,0],[1,0,0]] # Target unitary gate, here SWAP02

-# Optimize with quandary.
-Check help(quandary.optimize).
-This runs in the background on <prod(Ne)> cores.
+# Optimize with Quandary.
+Check help(quandary.optimize) for optional arguments.
+This runs Quandary in the background on <prod(Ne)> cores.

 t, p, q, infidelity, expectedEnergy, population = quandary.optimize()